 At The Law Offices of Van A. Schwab, we advocate strongly for our clients and their children.
 Led by Chicago high-income child support lawyer Van Schwab, we help our clients reach resolutions that are reasonable and that ensure the stability of the child or children involved.
 We represent custodial and noncustodial parents in high-asset divorces in Illinois.
 We understand the variables involved and will guide you through the complex process of determining support for wealthy families.

-Courts Can Deviate From Illinois Guidelines
+Courts Can Deviate from Illinois Guidelines

 Like most states, Illinois has child support guidelines that are supposed to determine how much the noncustodial parent must pay.
 The guidelines are basically a percentage of income.
-For example, if you have one child, you would pay 20% of your net income, then 28% for two children and so on.
+For example, if you have one child, you would pay 20% of your net income, then 28% for two children, and so on.

-When one or both parents have high income, strict adherence to these guidelines could lead to child support payments that are far beyond what the child’s reasonable needs are.
+When one or both parents have a high income, strict adherence to these guidelines could lead to child support payments that are far beyond what the child’s reasonable needs are.
 In these cases, courts can deviate from the guidelines and lower the payments, so the custodial parent does not receive a windfall.
 Our firm represents parents seeking such deviations as well as those opposing them.